 I’ve submitted my application.
 What happens next?

 Applications will be reviewed and exceptional candidates will be invited to interview with a faculty panel in early spring.
-Top candidates will be forwarded for consideration to the local, state, or federal placement office for further review and possibly a second interview.
-Final placements will be confirmed in April.
+Top candidates will be forwarded for consideration to the local, state, or federal office for further review and possibly a second interview.
+Final placements will be confirmed later in the spring.

 Once selected, Schaeffer Fellow candidates will be awarded a formal offer letter to confirm their placement, internship details, and compensation details.

 How can the stipend be used?

 Schaeffer Fellows have complete discretion over their stipend.
 Stipends vary slightly based on placement location and cost of living.
 They are intended to support air travel (if necessary), housing, and some discretionary expenses.

 Will the stipend cover all of my expenses?

 Schaeffer Fellow stipends are intended to make a high-level public service internship accessible to any qualified applicant.
 Schaeffer Fellows should expect to have some out of pocket expenses however.
 Students with demonstrated need may be eligible for additional funding and are encouraged to contact USC Academic Honors and Fellowships to discuss additional financial assistance.